nkoster/runfaas/README.md

 DUDE
 ```

-Nodemon will pick up the changes in the functions/ folder.

-Function "test1" is available for POST requests at endpoint "http://localhost:3030/function/test1"
+Function "test1" is now available for POST requests at endpoint "http://localhost:3030/function/test1"